 We dawdled a bit thanks to the free WiFi — Quoi talking with her boyfriend and me working on my backlog of blog posts — and we didn’t leave the restaurant until 9 am.
 By that time, it was already warm out, with near-complete sun exposure.

-After returning to the PCT, we quite quickly departed again, taking a side trail to the Subway Cave, a lava tube large enough to walk through.
+Once we made our way back to the PCT, we almost immediately departed again, taking a side trail to the Subway Cave, a lava tube large enough to walk through.
 About a thousand feet long, it was completely pitch-black inside, though that was not a problem with our headlamps.

 It was a pretty cool detour (in both senses of the word).
 Once back to the trail, an uphill climb in the hot sun awaited us, which was most assuredly not cool.